-1 Calculated as the arithmetic average.
+Calculated as the arithmetic average.

-Summary results for the three test runs are presented in table 5.
-A column of particulate emissions in g/hour has been added to the table (ERpm) and the column ERAco has been changed from lb/hr to gram/minute.
+In table 5 a summary results for the three test runs are presented.
+A column of particulate emissions in g/hour has been added to the table (ERpm) and the column ERAco has been changed from lb/hr to grams/minute.